 The bodice can be plain or ruched and there are two neckline depths: a higher and lower one.
 You can also add a little flounce to the edge of the neckline for a cute look.
 The sleeves can have lots of different lengths and the skirt can also be a peplum.

 I appreciate the work that goes into providing an abundance of sleeve, bodice and skirt options.
 Mixing them to create the options I really prefer is very liberating for me.
-I chose to make the peplum top with the simple faux wrap bodice.
+I made the peplum top with the simple faux wrap bodice.
 There are two neckline depths.
 I chose the higher option for modesty.
-In regards to the sleeves, 3/4 are usually my preference when I actually sew sleeves.
+Regarding the sleeves, 3/4 are usually my preference when I actually sew sleeves.
 I’m a sleeveless person all-day-every-day.

 I whipped up a muslin in rayon/spandex jersey that I was not too fond of the print.
 Actually, I really dislike the color and print!
 I got it for test purposes only and if you are curious, you can see it in the video a little below in this post.
 I made a size large, standard bodice without modifications and the fit was spot on.

 Sizes available are XS-5X and the upper measurements here are a bust of 57.5″ and hips of 59.5″.
 This pattern also has a “Full bust bodice” option to use if the difference between the high bust and the full bust is 4″ or more.
 Basically, this is gold for the larger busted because that mean: No full bust adjustment needed.
 My difference is only 3″, so can use the standard bodice.